Update on the Belgian DPA and IAB TCF (February 2022)

 IAB Europe, (Interactive Advertising Bureau), is a business organization for online advertisers and marketers, that develops and governs industry standards and best practices, conducts research, and provides legal support.

-In preparation to the enforcement of the EU law on data protection and privacy, the General Data Protection Regulation (GDPR) in May 2018, the IAB Tech Lab developed a Framework in collaboration with IAB Europe.
+In preparation for the enforcement of the EU law on data protection and privacy, the General Data Protection Regulation (GDPR) in May 2018, the IAB Tech Lab developed a Framework in collaboration with IAB Europe.

 The Framework is called the IAB Europe Transparency & Consent Framework.